Supplements for Peripheral Neuropathy

 Often quoted is that a typical dose for treatment with acetyl-L-carnitine is 1500 to 2000 or even 3000 mg per day in single or divided doses.
 Another source says that doses of 1000 mg taken two or three times daily may be better than doses of 500 mg three times daily.
 If that is true, you should go with the higher doses, at least at first to get a therapeutic dose to help the nerve recovery begin.
 Once the symptoms have calmed down, you might be able to use a lower dose for maintenance.

-Protocol for Life Balance Acetyl-L-Carnitine 500
+Protocol for Life Balance Acetyl-L-Carnitine 500, link below!

 B Vitamins